 Recommended Hotels - All Budgets

-San Luis Village Hotel (priced mid range to expensive) - this is my pick of all the hotels in San Andres.
-It's located right in front of San Andres' prettiest beach (Sound Bay), and is a relaxing place to stay.
+San Luis Village Hotel (priced mid range to expensive) - located right in front of San Andres' prettiest beach (Sound Bay), and is a relaxing place to stay.
 Brand new, it only opened in May 2009.
 Looks great and the prices aren't unreasonable either.

 Tres Casitas (mid range price) - I only recently (August 2009) visited this hotel, but believe it to be the best mid range hotel in San Andres.
 Tres Casitas is found on the coast with a lovely spacious decking area and swimming pool overlooking the sea.
 The rooms are spacious with a kitchen but only average in terms of decor and style.
 The hotel is in the town centre, and next door to Los Delfines, which is one of San Andres' most expensive hotels.
 What's appealing about this hotel is the location combined with the decent price of 80,000 Colombian pesos (US $35) per person.
 If booking Tres Casitas, make sure you request a sea view room - sea views rooms don't cost any extra, the rooms are the most recently decorated, plus they have great views.
 Unfortunately, this hotel never replies to (my) emails, and seems to never answer the phone, so making a reservation is almost impossible!

 Casa Harb (expensive) - a small, boutique hotel a little away from the centre in La Rocosa.
-This is (I believe) the island's most expensive (and exclusive) hotel at about US $400 per double room.
+This is the island's most expensive (and exclusive) hotel at about US $400 per double room.
+Furnishings and the design of the hotel are beautiful, however there are no sea views.

 Posada Nativa Cli's Place (budget) - this is a small hotel found in the centre of town owned by the friendly Cleotilde Henry.
 The pleasant air-con rooms are clean and perfectly suitable for budget travellers, costing 45,000 Colombian pesos (US $20) per person.
 Call (0057) 8 572 0591 or (0057) 3144908850.
 Next door is another little "posada nativa" owned by Cli's brother.